Convergence of Fourier series: Pointwise convergence

 There exist continuous functions whose Fourier series converges pointwise but not uniformly.

 However, the Fourier series of a continuous function need not converge pointwise.
 Perhaps the easiest proof uses the non-boundedness of Dirichlet's kernel in L^{1}(T) and the Banach–Steinhaus uniform boundedness principle.
 As typical for existence arguments invoking the Baire category theorem, this proof is nonconstructive.
-It shows that the family of continuous functions whose Fourier series converges at a given x is of first Baire category, in the Banach space of continuous functions on the circle.
+It shows that the family of continuous functions whose Fourier series converges at a given x is meager (that is, of first Baire category), in the Banach space of continuous functions on the circle.

 So in some sense pointwise convergence is atypical, and for most continuous functions the Fourier series does not converge at a given point.
 However Carleson's theorem shows that for a given continuous function the Fourier series converges almost everywhere.